Bharani010/Bharani010/README.md

-# Hi, I'm Lohith Veerepalli 👋
+# Hi, I'm Sai Bharani Veerepalli 👋

 I'm an Android Developer with a computer science background.
 I am interested in anything to do with Kotlin!.
 Currently working on building public safety applications